Energinet-DataHub/opengeh-edi/README.md

 ## Supported formats

-Currently we support the CIM XML format.
-The EDI domain will also support the following incoming and outgoing formats: CIM JSON and Ebix.
+Currently we support the CIM XML and CIM JSON formats.
+The EDI domain will also support the following incoming and outgoing formats: Ebix.

 ## Domain Roadmap

 In this sprint we are working on

-- Be able to search for outgoing messages in frontend
+- Be able to create response for request aggregated measure data

-In the next sprint we are working on

-- Support new proces type
-- New outgoing message.
-Net exchange pr. grid

 ## Getting Started